-While I was streaming Top Spin 4, I was asked this question, how am I able to disguise your shots so well.
-The short answer was, control shots.
+While streaming Top Spin 4, someone in chat asked, how am I able to disguise my shots so well?
+The short answer, Control shots! 😉

-> If your one of those players holds down the shot button to power up, try a single quick tap instead.
+If your one of those players holds down the shot button to power up, try a single quick tap instead.
 You might not pick up the timing at first, as it took me a month to really feel comfortable.
 Control shots can be performed using any of the shot buttons, A, B, X or Y. Just to be clear, it’s not tap tap tap, just a very quick single tap.

 Hit Accurate Control Shots